jia-kai/yasap/README.md

 airplane/satellite trails.

-## Notes for deep sky
+## Notes

-Sometimes using star point alignment (instead of optical flow) for refinement gives better results.
+* Sometimes using star point alignment (instead of optical flow) for refinement gives better results.
+This mode was added recently, and I am not sure if it is always better than optical flow.
 Enable it by `--refiner star`.
-Use `./remove_bg.py` to remove sky background.
+* Use `./remove_bg.py` to remove sky background.